Straight to the Point

 You can get yourself a basic Weber kettle grill for around $139, but we like this upgraded one that's about $200.
 (For $579, you can get one with the bells and whistles.
 You could pay more if you want something larger or more stylish, but even the $120 version is gonna last you for years and years.
-(See our guide to The Best Charcoal Grills Under $500, again courtesy of our friends from AmazingRibs.com.)
+(See our guide to the best charcoal grills.)
 There's really no reason to spend more than that.

 A gas grill, on the other hand, has more moving parts and is going to cost you more.
 Sure, you can pick up the $99 models from the parking lot in front of the big-box stores, but then you're getting a grill that's going to last you a couple of seasons at best before it starts to rust and collapse.
 Take a good look at those grills on display and count how many of them are bent, buckled, dented, or dinged.
 A good bet says it's over 50%.
 For a solid grill that's going to last you many years, you can expect to drop at least a few hundred dollars, and up to thousands for a top-of-the-line model.
 After testing, we recommend gas grills from Weber, Monument Grills, and more.
 Our overall favorite grill, the Weber Spirit E-310, will set you back $569 (at the time of publish).